-So, if ATC is not the root cause of airline delays and airspace/airport congestion, what is?
-The answer is the variance created by the airlines' unmanaged, highly variant "day of" aircraft flows.
-The cause is not ATC, airports, runways, airspace, weather, or even airline schedules.
+Michael Baiada ATH Group, Inc. S o, if ATC is not the root cause of airline delays and airspace/airport congestion, what is?
+The answer is the variance created by the airline's unmanaged, highly random, "day of" aircraft flows (2 to 5 hours prior to landing).
+The cause is not ATC, airports, runways, airspace, weather, and or even airline schedules.

 Could ATC do better?
 Of course.
 Do weather and other non-airline factors have an impact?
 Absolutely.
-But these are minor in comparison to the accepted, but totally unacceptable, amount of "day of" variation and randomness with the movement of the airlines' aircraft.
-Deal ATC a better "day of" hand and they would do a whole lot better.
+But these are minor in comparison to the accepted, but totally unacceptable, amount of "day of" Ivariance within the movement of the airline's aircraft.
+Deal ATC a better "day of" I hand, and they would do a whole lot better.

-Airlines and ATC need to understand that the airlines' refusal to track and manage their aircraft and customers from a "day of," flight-by-flight perspective, and coordinate with ATC in real time, produces a highly variant outcome.
-This is the root cause of most delays and airspace/airport congestion.
+Airlines and ATC need to understand that the airlines' refusal to track and manage their aircraft and customers from a "day of", flightby-flight perspective, and coordinate with ATC in real time, produces a highly variant outcome.
+This is the root cause of most airlines delays and airspace/airport congestion.
 After all, this is about simple logistics.
-The outcome of any highly variant logistics process is chaos and queuing, as Figure 1 depicts.
+The outcome of any highly variant logistics process is chaos and queuing, as the Figure 1 depicts.

-Airlines, by implementing operational excellence, powered by Business Based Flow Management (BBFM) Exchange could prevent many delays, burn less fuel, reduce costs, and free up large amounts of airspace, but they don't.
+Airlines, by implementing Operational Excellence, powered by Business Based Flow Management Exchange (BBFM), could prevent many delays, burn less fuel, reduce costs, and free up large amounts of airspace, but they don't.
 Why is that?